 Everybody should also have a good brush.
 Use it on the regular to keep your hair looking smooth and glossy.

 Recommended products: “I like a natural hair brush, with a boar’s hair and plastic mix.
 Mason Pearson is known for this, but you don’t need to spend a million dollars.
 YS Park is also pretty high-end.
-Butis great, too For around $20, you get a classic signature brush that’s about five or six inches long and you can easily throw it into your backpack,” says Gaita.
+Butis great, too For around $20, you get a classic signature brush that’s about 5 or 6 inches long and you can easily throw it into your backpack,” Gaita added.

-Stout chimes in here: “Never pull your hair too tight in the front … it can lead to balding.
-I tend to wear it up almost all the time so it doesn’t get as tangled, or get in my mouth … unless somebody wants to play with it.”
-He also keeps hair ties available everywhere with spares in his bag, spares in his dresser — spares everywhere because “Sometimes it’s a bonding thing to share one with somebody; but if it’s windy, good luck doing anything!”
+Stout chimed in here: “Never pull your hair too tight in the front … it can lead to balding.
+[When it’s long], I tend to wear it up almost all the time so it doesn’t get as tangled, or get in my mouth … unless somebody wants to play with it.”
+He would also keep hair ties available everywhere with spares in his bag, spares in his dresser — spares everywhere because “sometimes it’s a bonding thing to share one with somebody; but if it’s windy, good luck doing anything!”

-As a trainer, Stout also advises pulling the hair up into a simple bun on the top center of the head so that it’s not in the way during exercises like the bench press.
-“I always remember to put my hair away before I start working out,” says Stout.
+As a trainer, Stout also advised pulling the hair up into a simple bun on the top center of the head so that it’s not in the way during exercises like the bench press.
 “Once you start and your hands are sweaty, it’s almost impossible to control.”
-He also suggests, for his fellow swimmers, buying a nylon swim cap that is designed for hair worn in a bun.
+He also suggested, for his fellow swimmers, buying a nylon swim cap that is designed for hair worn in a bun.